tunefulemu6225/tunefulemu6225.github.io/_posts/2025-12-04-phishing_resistant_mfa.md

 Tadaa you hacked yourself

 ## Defend 1 - mfa?
+Navigate to:

-1. go to intune.microsoft.com -> Devices -> Manage devices | Conditional access
+1. intune.microsoft.com / Devices / Conditional access
-	1. Multifactor authentication for all users created by Microsoft
+	1.1.
+Multifactor authentication for all users created by Microsoft

 **Conclusion:**
 	No effect at all

 ## Defend 2 - auth strenght - phishing resistant mfa
-1. phishing resistant mfa
-	1. proves difficult to set up with VM's
-	2. With physical PC
-		1. New Endpoint security rule sat:
-				1. account protection
-Conclusion:
-	works!
+Example with Windows Hello For Business: [WHfB](https://labify.dk/posts/windows_hello/) Example with certificate based authentication: [Certificate based authentication](https://labify.dk/posts/certificate_authentication/)

+My test proves that AItM attacks could be mitigated or at least more difficult with phishing resistant MFA.